gerry-app/gerry-app/README.md

 # gerry
-Main client-facing application for Gerry, written by Jason Kao.
+Data visualization and interactive simulation of the congressional redistricting process that places 435 mesh-simplified district shapefiles over electoral data of individual counties; written by Jason Kao.

 ## Running it